A sustainable palm oil production for the protection of the rain forest

 - The Book & Claim system, including certificate trading.

-As surfactant manufacturers purchase the starting material, palm kernel oil, on the world market rather than directly from the producers, the Book & Claim system is currently the most suitable one for raw materials based on palm kernel oil.
+As surfactant manufacturers purchase the starting material, palm kernel oil, on the world market rather than directly from the producers, the Book & Claim system is particularly suitable for raw materials based on palm kernel oil.
 Although it is possible to segregate sustainably produced palm kernel oil from normal palm kernel oil, it requires considerable investment in new pipelines, transport resources (tanker ships, trucks, rail cars) and silos, involving a lot of time and money.
-Henkel has therefore decided to focus on the Book & Claim system.
+That is why we decided to focus on the Book & Claim system first.
 In 2008, we collaborated with the trading platform GreenPalm to expand the system so that it would cover palm kernel oil as well as palm oil, and then became the world’s first company to purchase such certificates.
 This became possible after the first palm oil plantation was approved as satisfying the RSPO criteria for sustainable palm oil cultivation.

 How the Book & Claim system works